Una flor amarilla

-Una flor amarilla (A Yellow Flower) is a story by the Argentine writer Julio Cortázar.
+"Una flor amarilla" ("A Yellow Flower") is a story by the Argentine writer Julio Cortázar.
 It belongs to the book Final del juego (End of the Game), published in its first edition by the publishing house Los presentes in 1956.

 In 1962 it appeared as a unique work, without reference to the book in which it was originally published, in No. 6 of Revista de Occidente (Year I, 2nd Period), the publication founded by José Ortega y Gasset.

+An English language version of the volume was first published by Pantheon Books in 1963 and reprinted under the title Blow-Up and Other Stories by Vintage Press in 1967.